Ophiuchus: Scalable Modeling of Protein Structures through Hierarchical Coarse-graining SO(3)-Equivariant Autoencoders: Architecture Details

-The objective of our Self-Interaction module is to function exclusively based on \(\mathbf{V}^{0:\lm}\), while concurrently mixing irreducible representations across various \(l\) values.
+The objective of our Self-Interaction module is to function exclusively based on the geometric features \(\mathbf{V}^{0:\lm}\), while concurrently mixing irreducible representations across various \(l\) values.
 To accomplish this, we calculate the tensor product of the representation with itself; this operation is termed the "tensor square" and is symbolized by \(\left(\mathbf{V}^{0:\lm}\right)^{\otimes 2}\).
 As the channel dimensions expand, the computational complexity tied to the tensor square increases quadratically.
-In the case of latent diffusion models, we employ the tensor square in its original, unmodified form, accepting the computational cost as a trade-off for maintaining full expressivity.
-Contrastingly, for autoencoder models, we reduce the computational load by dividing the representation into smaller, independent segments along the channel dimension prior to executing the tensor square.
-The segmented results are subsequently concatenated to generate the updated representation \(\mathbf{V}^{0:\lm}\).
+To solve this computational load, we instead perform the square operation channel-wise, or by chunks of channels.
+Figures \ref{fig:interactions}.c and \ref{fig:interactions}.d illustrate these operations.
+After obtaining the squares from the chunked or individual channels, the segmented results are subsequently concatenated to generate an updated representation \(\mathbf{V}^{0:\lm}\), which is transformed through a learnable linear layer to the output dimensionality.